Allopathic Medicine - Overview of the Profession

 After medical school, all physicians are required to complete further training.
 It is at this time that they will choose the clinical area which they hope to pursue in more depth.
 A physician may choose from a number of different specialties that will vary in terms of the number of years of post-graduate training required.

-Physicians practice in a number of different settings including private practice, group practice, academics, research, HMOs, clinics, industry, military, or government.
+Physicians practice in a number of different settings including private practice, group practice, academic medical centers, research labs, hospitals, HMOs, clinics, industry, military, or government.

 Medical school is four years in length.
-Typically, the first two years concentrate on didactic learning of the basic sciences and the second two years focus on clinical training in the hospital.
-There is however some cross over and integration of the two across the four years.
+Typically, the first year and a half to two years concentrate on didactic learning of the basic sciences and the second two years focus on clinical training in the hospital.
+However there are many variations to this model and most medical schools integrate clinical training across the four years.
 After completion of medical school physicians will generally enter residency training programs that range from 3 – 8 years.

 Please see section on Premedical Curriculum.
 Many medical schools have unique requirements.
-The Preprofessional Advising Office compliled a list of the required and recommended courses for different medical schools across the Unites States.
+The Preprofessional Advising Office compiled a list of the required and recommended courses for different medical schools across the Unites States which is updated every year or so.
 That list is available here.

 Admission to medical school is extremely competitive.
 Please see section About Applying or more detailed information.